 Winner: Whitecliff Bay

 If all your friends are uploading tedious Facebook albums of exotic foreign holidays, take a few photos of Whitecliff Bay.
-It is a properly stunning bay, backed by trees which looks almost foreign on the right day.
+It is a properly stunning bay, backed by trees that looks almost foreign on the right day.
 Reality will strike when you get in the water and realise it isn't the Mediterranean.

 You can even stay at an adjacent holiday park.

 If all your friends are uploading tedious Facebook albums of exotic foreign holidays, take a few photos of Whitecliff Bay.
-It is a properly stunning bay, backed by trees which looks almost foreign on the right day.
+It is a properly stunning bay, backed by trees that looks almost foreign on the right day.
 Reality will strike when you get in the water and realise it isn't the Mediterranean.

 You can even stay at an adjacent holiday park.